Dacia Logo

 Dacia Logo 2008-2015

 The first version of the modern identity of the Romanian car manufacturer was developed in 2008.
-It is a stylized interpretation of a traditional shield and looks like a handle on a car door.
+It is a stylized interpretation of a traditional shield, resembling a car door handle.
 The icon is made in a metallic gloss with smooth contours.
-The sleek sans serif lettering is done in soft type with streamlined lettering.
+The sleek sans-serif lettering is set in soft type with a streamlined feel.
 The new logo also looks like an inverted “A” with a rounded top.
 Thanks to the white edging, the brand name is visible on the gradient surface.

 2015 – 2021